 The object, contended for, ought always to bear some just proportion to the expense.

 George Washington: In all our deliberations on this subject, we kept steadily in our view that which appears to us the greatest interest of every true American, the consolidation of our Union, in which are involved our prosperity, felicity, safety, perhaps our national existence.

 It is not in numbers, but in unity, that our great strength lies; yet our present numbers are sufficient to repel the force of all the world.
 The Continent hath, at this time, the largest body of armed and disciplined men of any power under Heaven; and is just arrived at that pitch of strength, in which, no single colony is able to support itself, and the whole, when united, can accomplish the matter.

-CONSTITUTION DEVELOPMENT IN THE USA
+DEVELOPING A CONSTITUTION FOR THE USA

-Signing the Constitution, a painting by Howard Chandler Christy
+Signing the Constitution, a painting by Howard Chandler Christy.

 The New York Congress passed the Bill of Rights in 1789.
 It became ratified on December 15, 1791.
 It is the Fifth Article of the Constitution to permit amendments, for the legislation to meet varied circumstances in human lives.